Haunting image of trapped sea turtle wins award

 Video

-Photographer Shane Gross captured a haunting photo of a turtle caught in a fishing line while diving near the island of Eleuthera in the Bahamas.
+Shane Gross captured the underwater photo while diving near the island of Eleuthera in the Bahamas.

-He hopes the image will bring more awareness of the effects of ghost fishing and plastic pollution.

 -